top of page

 CERT is for everyone!
 Topics are presented in an easy-to-understand, step-by-step process, with hands-on training to build your knowledge and skills.
 After some class practice, you and your classmates will participate in a disaster simulation to give you the opportunity to apply what you have learned and build confidence in your new skills and abilities.

 After completing this CERT course, the opportunities do not end.
-Join us at NEMCo to become one of our CERT or community members who serve our Northshore community, police, and fire departments throughout the year by participating at community events and so much more.
-NEMCo also offers additional training in GMRS Emergency Radio Communications, amateur radio (ham) communications, Emergency Operations Center management, its drone program, and teaches additional emergency skill sets with more specialized member training through our monthly training program.
+Join NEMCo to become one of our Field Operations or community members who serve our Northshore community, police, and fire departments throughout the year by participating at community events and so much more.
+NEMCo also offers additional training in GMRS Emergency Radio Communications, amateur radio (ham) communications through the RACES branch, Emergency Operations Center management, its drone program, and teaches additional emergency skill sets with more specialized member training through our monthly training program.

 MEETINGS.
-Please see our All Volunteer and CERT meetings page for additional meeting information
+Please see our All Volunteer and Field Operations Team meetings page for additional meeting information.

 If you are excited about learning CERT skills and participating as a NEMCo volunteer, check out our Membership page!